 Are matching funds required?
-Yes, the WCS Climate Adaptation Fund requires a minimum 1:1 match with a maximum of 50% of match funding from in-kind sources.
+Yes, the WCS Climate Adaptation Fund requires a minimum 1:1 match.
+Matching funds may be "in-kind"; i.e., a contribution of goods, staff time, or services rather than cash, but only to a maximum of 50% of requested funds from WCS.
 If matching funds have not yet been secured, please indicate a time frame and sources from which you anticipate securing other funding.
+While matching funds are not required to be in hand at time of applications, WCS will look favorably on a project that has already secured some or all of the required match at the time the full proposal is submitted.
 Previously expended funds are not eligible as a match.